tenvecera/terraform-ansible-playbook/README.md

 Module itself checks changes in collection, role and playbook variables also with content of requirements files and playbook file.
-But in case, that isn't enaugh is `triggers` provided too:
+But in case, that isn't enough is `triggers` provided too:

 ```bash
 module "example-ansible-playbook" {